-GlobeMed at UW-Madison partners with Cambodian Organization for Women's Support (COWS) in Kampong Thom, Cambodia to increase awareness of reproductive health issues.
+GlobeMed at UW-Madison partners with the Cambodian Organization for Women's Support to promote healthy and dignified living of marginalized people in Kampong Thom, Cambodia.

 GlobeMed at the University of Wisconsin - Madison + COWS

 GlobeMed at the University of Wisconsin – Madison | Madison, Wisconsin

 Cambodian Organization for Women’s Support (COWS) | Kampong Thom, Cambodia

 Seventy-seven percent of the rural population in Cambodia do not have access to a latrine on a regular basis.